Find Grad Schools

 4 Yearly Graduations

 The 15th most popular school in the country for area studies majors who are seeking their doctor's degree is University of Minnesota - Twin Cities.
-Each year, around 52,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in area studies from UMN Twin Cities.
-Of these students, 33% were women and 100% were members of underrepresented racial-ethnic groups.
-University of Minnesota - Twin Cities area studies graduates who receive their doctor's degree go on to jobs earning a median salary of $38,796.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #15